-If you don’t know how many companies to apply to, you can apply the Secretary Problem algorithm.
-Basically, you interview with a few places and pick the next one that looks better than the rest you’ve seen.
+If you do not know how many companies to apply to, you can apply the Secretary Problem algorithm.
+Basically, you interview at a few places and pick the next one that looks better than those you have seen.

 Determine your salary range

 If all else fails, you can take your current salary and bonuses and add 10-20% for a starting range.